Origins of the Sri Lankan civil war: Rise of militancy

-1981 – Destruction of the Jaffna Public Library
+Burning of the Jaffna Public Library

 A Sinhalese mob went on a rampage on the nights of May 31 to June 2, burning the market area of Jaffna, the office of the Tamil Newspaper, the home of the member of Parliament for Jaffna, the Jaffna Public Library and killing four people.
 The destruction of the Jaffna Public Library was the incident which appeared to cause the most distress to the people of Jaffna.
 The 95,000 volumes of the Public Library destroyed by the fire included numerous culturally important and irreplaceable manuscripts.
 Witnesses reported the presence of uniformed police officers in the mob and their involvement in the deaths of four individuals.

+Involvement of India

+Under Prime Minister Indira Gandhi, India's Research And Analysis Wing (RAW) covertly supported Tamil separatist movements in Sri Lanka, by providing military training, supplies, and sanctuary to the Tamil groups with the aim to counterbalance Sri Lanka's increasing ties with the West and China.
+In 1985, India mediated peace talks in Thimpu.
+In 1987, India took a more direct role in Sri Lanka with the signing of the Indo-Sri Lanka Peace Accord.
+As part of this agreement, the Indian Peacekeeping Force (IPKF) was deployed in Sri Lanka to oversee the implementation of the accord, but this intervention turned contentious when the LTTE rejected the agreement, leading to violent clashes between Indian forces and the LTTE.
+The situation worsened following the assassination of the former Indian Prime Minister Rajiv Gandhi in 1991, by the LTTE in retaliation for India's military involvement, after which India banned the group and adopted a more hard-line stance against Tamil separatism.
+The LTTE categorically denied any involvement in this assassination.